-I am a postoctoral fellow.
+I am a postoctoral researcher.
 My research mainly focusses on the effects of urbanisation on wildlife from an ecophysiological and evolutionary point of view.

-After my PhD, I had an assistant lecturer position at the Pierre & Marie Curie University.
-My research in the Institute of Ecology and Environmental Sciences was aimed at investigating dispersal and habitat choice in earthworm, especially in a context of urbanisation.
+Between 2015-2016, I had an assistant lecturer position at the Pierre & Marie Curie University.
+My research in the Institute of Ecology and Environmental Sciences aimed at investigating dispersal and habitat choice in earthworm in a context of urbanisation.

-Dispersal is an ecological process that enable organisms to colonize new habitats and have access to resources which availability differ with time and space.
+Dispersal is an ecological process that enables organisms to colonize new habitats and have access to resources which availability differ with time and space.
 Therefore, dispersal capacity shapes the capacity of an individual to escape a low quality habitat.
-Investigating dispersal behaviour is necessary to understand population dynamic and the structure of the communities.
-I experimentally demonstrated the importance of habitat quality and population density in departure choice of epigeic earthworms, but my results also highlighted a great variability in dispersal behaviour that suggest different evolutionary histories between species, potentially linked to various selective pressures, for example due to different exposure to environmental disturbances.
+Investigating dispersal behaviour is necessary to understand population dynamics and community structures.
+I experimentally demonstrated the importance of habitat quality and population density in the departure choice of epigeic earthworms (Chatelain & Mathieu 2017 Soil Biology and Biochemistry).
+My results also show that dispersal behaviour is highly variable between species, suggesting different evolutionary histories between species (for example due to different degrees of exposure to environmental disturbances).

-Soil pollution due to anthropogenic activities might be a relatively new but concerning disturbance.
-I experimentally tested the effects of trace metal concentrations in urban soils on habitat choice of three species of endogeic earthworms that inhabit an urban or a rural environment, to test whether 1) earthworms choose their habitat according to metal levels in the soil, 2) habitat choice, 3) metal accumulation and survival differ between urban and rural earthworms.
-At the same time, I carried out a correlative study to understand how earthworms communities composition is linked to trace metal concentrations in the soil of the parisian gardens.
+Soil pollution due to anthropogenic activities is a relatively new but a significant disturbance to soil ecosystems.
+I tested experimentally the effects of trace metal concentrations in urban soils on habitat choice of three species of endogeic earthworms that originate either from an urban or a rural environment, to test whether 1) earthworms choose their habitat according to metal levels in the soil, and 2) metal accumulation and survival differ between urban and rural earthworms (in prep.).
+At the same time, I carried out a correlative study to understand how earthworms communities composition is shaped by trace metal concentrations in the soil of the parisian garden (analyses ongoing).

-During my master internship in the Center for Behaviour and Evolution (Institute of Neuroscience, Newcastle University), supervised by Candy Rowe, I studied some parameters influencing predators' motivation to consume aposematic* and mimetic prey thanks to experimental studies on starlings (Sturnus vulgaris).
+During my master's internship (2012) in the Center for Behaviour and Evolution (Institute of Neuroscience, Newcastle University), supervised by Candy Rowe, I identified some parameters influencing predators' motivation to consume aposematic* and mimetic** prey.
+To do so, I carried out experimental studies on starlings (Sturnus vulgaris).
 First we showed that predation pressure on aposematic prey increases when decreasing temperature (Chatelain et al. 2013).
 This study gives an interesting answer to the temporal and geographical distribution of aposematic species.
-Then we tested the effect of the nutrious content of an aposematic model and his mimic on the predation pressure they both suffer.
-Both of these studies highlight new mecanisms involved in the evolution of aposematism.
+Second, we showed that predation pressure on the aposematic-mimic pair increases with increasing the nutrious content of the mimic.
+This result highlights the parasitic interaction between an aposematic species and its mimic when the two species have different nutritional values.

 *aposematism is a defensive strategy that associates a conspicuous phenotype and the production of toxic compounds.